 There are many classic and modern anniversary songs.
 From Celine Dion’s “Here and Now” to the boy band 98 Degrees’ “Hall of Fame,” the list is endless.
-If you’re looking for a song to sing to your significant other, here are some suggestions.
+Here are some suggestions if you’re looking for a song to sing to your significant other.
 We’ve also included songs from iconic singers like Diana Ross and Lionel Richie.

 Celine Dion’s “Here and Now”

 “Here and Now” is a song about love, and Celine Dion’s cover is an ode to marriage and anniversary celebrations.
 It is a classic, and it carries a poignancy that makes it a perfect anniversary song.
-While most of the contributors to the song chose safe canonical works, Wilson took a risk by picking a song that might be considered uncool by some critics.
+While most of the contributors to the song chose safe canonical works, Wilson took a risk by picking a song that some critics might consider uncool.
 Nevertheless, Wilson shows his sincerity and treats the singer with respect.

 Bryan Adams’s “Please Forgive Me”